Cheesecake Factory Corn Cakes (Copycat)

 • To Make the Tamale Cakes, put 1 cup of the frozen corn with the butter, sugar, and salt in a food processor.
 Blend well.
 Move the ingredients to a bowl.
 Add the corn flour, remaining corn and all purpose flour and blend well.

 • Measure ¼ cup portions of the mixture and form it into patties with your hands.
-Add 2 tablespoons of canola oil to a pan and heat onto medium high.
+Add 2 tablespoons of vegetable oil to a pan and heat onto medium high.
 Cook the patties for 3-5 minutes or until browned, flip and continue to cook until browned.

 • To assemble, Place all the cakes on a warmed serving platter.
 Add a spoonful of the salsa verde and pico de gallo salsa.
 Garnish with diced avocado, the southwestern sauce, cilantro and a dollop of sour cream.